 New Mexican culture, Adobe homes & Pueblos, Goats, El Camino Real, and the Santa Fe Trail.

 Included is a book list, supply list, weekly guides, recipes, and activity instructions (with photos.)
 Some fun activities in this guide include: pottery, weaving with a cardboard loom, treasure box craft, and a recipe for Fry Bread, as well as maps and a journal page.

 Read aloud book suggestions are also available for boys or those who don’t wish to use the Josefina stories.

 Enjoy this fun introduction to American history for early elementary grades or simply add it to your existing American history studies.

 **This is a digital PDF.
 NO physical product will be mailed to you.
 After you purchase, you can download your guide immediately, or an email with the download will be sent to you to download any time.
+You have 30 days to download and save the file, before the link expires.
 (If you are unable to find the email, please be sure to check your Spam folder.)

 **This product is meant for personal use only and is not to be shared, copied, or sold as your own.
 I do grant permission to print multiple copies of the maps and craft templets for members of your personal homeschool, classroom, or co-op.